-Arterial roads should not allow for any on street parking
+Arterial roads should not allow for any on street parking.

-Drought and salt tolerant deciduous trees shall be planted between the curb and sidewalk, to provide shade, provide protection, and help define the pedestrian space.
+Trees shall be planted between the curb and sidewalk, to provide shade, provide protection, and help define the pedestrian space.
 It is strongly encouraged to plant additional trees behind the sidewalk, on private property, in order to avoid conflicts with underground utilities.
+Acceptable tree options are provided for in the GMIS.